Looking for a decent community platform?

 Example: You can add a tag in bulk for all the members who have completed the “Mindfulness for beginners” course.

-There are various filters are available to segment your target audience based on their custom profile fields, tags, spaces they’re enrolled in, paywalls, location, event RSVP, last login date, etc.
+There are various filters are available to segment your target audience based on their profile fields, tags, enrolled spaces, location, RSVP, login date, etc.

 For instance, if community members are offline in particular space(s), then you can send them a direct message.